-Instead, I was dialing in to Bulletin Board Systems using a hand-me-down 286 and a 2400 baud modem.
+Instead, I was dialing into Bulletin Board Systems using a hand-me-down 286 and a 2400 baud modem.
 I was particularly captivated by boards run by engineers.
 The Digital X-Connect was run by telecom engineers in the telecom corridor north of Dallas.
 Bulletin boards showed me what I wanted to do and be.
 I wanted to be an engineer who helped build the infrastructure that would allow me to talk to the world with the written rather than the spoken word.
-I was working on cross-connects a couple of years later.
+I was working on cross-connects a few years later.

-My neurodivergence saved me from the treadmill.
+My neurodivergence kept me from fully stepping on the treadmill.
+The treadmill encourages a neurotypicality that is exhausting for me to sustain.
 The society I lived in didn’t have the vocabulary for me.
 “He’s just shy.
 He’s just quiet.”
 Autistic is the word.
-I credit my autistic operating system for rejecting pressure from peers and the system to get on the treadmill and give myself to a false culture.
+I credit my autistic operating system for rejecting pressure from peers and adults to get on the treadmill and give myself to a culture I found too talkative, too performative, and too obsessed with grading, ranking, and credentials.
 Introversion and an analytical skepticism of society drove me to the written word and alternative life scripts.
 Instead of eating stress and curating a fake self in hopes of entering a prestigious school and maintaining my credentials, I went to an affordable state university that gave me a scholarship.
 It happened to be right next to the telecom corridor.
 I entered the university’s co-op program and secured a position at a company making switches and cross-connects.
 I worked there full-time while taking a full-time course load and doing sys and network admin work for the school.
 The web and commercial internet were dawning, and I wanted to approach them from every available angle.
-I wanted to speak with computers and text.
+I enjoyed collaborating and communicating via computers and text.
+“Written communication is a great social equalizer.”
+It allowed me to participate and be a part of things bigger than me.

 I continued my straight A trend for a while, but the load was too great.
 Something had to give.
-Academic treadmill thinking would have me drop the co-op and sysadmin work and put more of myself into my course load.
+Academic treadmill thinking would have me drop the co-op and sysadmin work and put all of myself into my course load.
 That was certainly what administrators wanted me to do.
-But, school was almost all theory.
+But, school was almost all theory punctuated with stressful high-stakes assessment in environments hostile to my sensory needs.
+I appreciated the theory, but I needed an outlet for the practical.
 Physics and math courses were much of the curriculum, and they were unenjoyable cut courses meant to weed out students.
-I wanted more.
-I wanted theory and practice.
-I wanted to make things.
+The narratives and pathologies of deficit ideology and the meritocracy myth make for bad learning environments.
+I wanted more than lectures and remediation.
+I wanted theory and practice and an escape from deficit model framing.
+I wanted to build things, online, with others.
+I wanted to help build not just software, but what would eventually become the culture of distributed work.

-Helping make telephony, the internet, and the nascent web was a helluva lot more interesting than most of my courses.
+Grades had too much power over me.
+Curbing that power allowed me to pursue passion.
+The deficit model is a gauntlet of extrinsic motivators that compete with and starve our intrinsic motivators.
+Helping make telephony, the internet, and the nascent web was a helluva lot more interesting and intrinsically motivating than much of my course load.
 Bringing open source and the web into stodgy corporations (through and around FUDdled suits and lawyers) felt great.
-While skipping much of a forgettable course load, I learned how to work on a team and ship.
+While selectively skipping classes, I learned how to work on a team and ship.
+When I gave up “straight-A student” as an identity, I was free to take risks and create my own education.
+It was liberating.
 I got the diploma, and never in my career has it mattered that I didn’t stay on the treadmill to a prestigious cum laude.
 Only that first engineering job ever asked to see my diploma, and then only so that a box on a form could be checked.

 The system manufactures students who are smart and talented and driven, yes, but also anxious, timid, and lost, with little intellectual curiosity and a stunted sense of purpose: trapped in a bubble of privilege, heading meekly in the same direction, great at what they’re doing but with no idea why they’re doing it.